Consultant . Speaker . Author:

 be it learning, growing or healing.

-Vincent Yong is an award-winning movement poet-analyst-therapist.
-He is currently the only Certified Movement Analyst (Laban/Bartenieff Institute of Movement Studies, LIMS) and internationally Registered Somatic Movement Educator and Therapist (International Somatic Movement Educator and Therapist, ISMETA) in Singapore.
+Vincent Yong is an award-winning movement analyst, therapist, artist, speaker and author.
+He is currently the only Certified Movement Analyst (Laban/Bartenieff Institute of Movement Studies, LIMS) in Singapore and is the only internationally conferred Registered Somatic Movement Educator and Therapist (International Somatic Movement Education and Therapy Association, ISMETA) in South East Asia.

 Having lived (The Netherlands and New York) and worked in various countries over the past 17 years, Vincent combines his international experiences in education, creation, performance and personal development using a cross-disciplinary approach for problem-solving, training, learning, innovation and healing.
-His integrative applications of movement/dance science, arts, coaching and engineering have supported various leaders and forward-thinkers from the fields of law, allied health, media & entertainment, performing arts, oil and gas, power generation, VWOs etc. in initiating a process of self-awakening so that they can realize and become aware of their own perception and response towards themselves, people and the world.
-Feedback has commonly been related to the fundamental improvement at work, performance, life and relationships.
+His integrative applications of movement/dance science, arts, coaching and engineering have supported various leaders, professionals and forward-thinkers from over 16 sectors of the workforce.
+Initiating a process of self-awakening, Vincent supports his clientele to realize and become aware of their own perception and response towards themselves, people and the world.
+Helping them in their physical, mental and emotional obstacles, Vincent receives feedback that the coaching and therapy sessions have fundamentally improved work, performance, life and relationship experiences.

 In New York, Vincent served as teaching assistant at the LABAN/Bartenieff Institute of Movement Studies, an institute that certifies the movement analysts of the world, and also taught at renowned dance schools such as Broadway Dance Center and Peridance Capezio Dance Center teaching the use of heart and logic in body-mind flow in Flow Essentials.
 He co-taught the Body-Mind Dancing® (BMD) programs with Dr Martha Eddy, founder of BMD, MFL and DE & a master of Somatics.
 Conducting Moving For Life™ classes at the Jacobi Hospital Oncology and EmblemHealth, Vincent up-lifted the mood of cancer survivors with his infectious positivity as Cancer Exercise Specialist.